pombase/canto/root/docs/md/canto_admin/development.md

 ## Developing Canto
 ### Running tests
+The environment needs to be initialised with `perl Makefile.PL`.
+This command creates the Makefile and only needs to be run once.

 In general the tests can be run with: `make test` in the main canto directory.
 If the schema or test genes or ontologies are is changed the test data will need to be re-initialised.